Maryland opens temporary morgue at ice rink amid pandemic

 About 55 bodies have been taken to the ice rink facility since it opened on April 17 and roughly 30 bodies were there on Wednesday, said Del.
 Mary Lehman, a Democrat whose district includes Laurel.
 Lehman said she was given the information by a liaison from the state health department.

-The state reported Wednesday that 1,338 coronavirus deaths in Maryland have been confirmed by laboratories, and that an additional 99 deaths were probably caused by COVID-19.
+Maryland reported on Wednesday that 1,338 coronavirus deaths in the state have been confirmed by laboratories, and that an additional 99 deaths were probably caused by COVID-19.

+Gov, Larry Hogan said at a news conference Wednesday that he didn’t know how long the temporary morgue would be needed.

+“Hopefully it won’t be for very long.
+I was hoping we wouldn’t need it at all, but it is being utilized,” he said.

 Lehman said she learned that the temporary morgue had opened in her district from a television reporter who called her on Monday.